 Online betting exchanges make their money by charging a commission which is calculated as a percentage of net winnings for each customer on each event, or market.

 Punters whose betting activities have been restricted by bookies (normally for winning too much) have found these sites a boon since they are now able to place bets of a size unrestricted by the exchange - as long as an opposing customer is willing to match their bet.

 Plus betting exchange odds are usually 10-15% better than those offered by the bookies.

 When Betfair first came onto the scene back in April 2001, about £1m worth of bets were being matched each and every week, today that figure is more like £40-£50 million.

 This is money that punters would usually be betting using fixed-odds online bookies and so concerns were raised over the legality of the exchanges by more traditional bookies.

 Betfair's popularity can also be shown by the usage of their website.
 Betfair was recently the third most visited betting portal by UK internet users.
-The two websites in front of Betfair Exchange were Bet365 and William Hill with Ladbrokes down in sixth place.
+The two websites in front of Betfair Exchange were William Hill with Ladbrokes.

 The main advantage of betting via an exchange is that the odds available are nearly always better than traditional high street betting shops and the online bookies.

 Online punters have an advantage because they can see via odds comparison websites how odds for sporting events differ between online bookies and betting exchanges.